microsoft/WindowsAppSDK/specs/themes/ThemeSettings.md

 the same message the **CoreWindow** listens for that drives the UWP **AccessibilitySettings.HighContrastChanged**  event).
 An alternative option is for the API to create and manage its own top-level window, but we decided to use an existing window so we could have better control over the order in which these kinds of WinAppSDK events are fired.

+### Future directions
+The expectation is to add more theme APIs here that we should have full APIs for:

+* We need an API for light/dark mode, which currently you have to read from the registry.
+* System colors currently exposed by GetSysColor (Win32).
+* Accent colors currently exposed by UISettings.GetColorValue.

 # API Pages